rsdoiel/antenna/north_america.md

 date: 2024-12-20, from: VOA News USA

-U.S. billionaire Elon Musk, set to join President-elect Donald Trump's administration, waded into Germany's election campaign on Friday, calling the far-right Alternative for Germany (AfD) the country's savior.
+U.S. billionaire Elon Musk, set to join President-elect Donald Trump's administration as an outside adviser, waded into Germany's election campaign on Friday, calling the far-right Alternative for Germany, or AfD, the country's savior.

-The AfD is running second in opinion polls and might be able to thwart either a center-right or center-left majority, but Germany's mainstream, more centrist parties have vowed to shun support from the AfD at national level.
+The AfD is running second in opinion polls and might be able to thwart either a center-right or center-left majority, but Germany's mainstream, more-centrist parties have vowed to shun support from the AfD at a national level.

-Europe's leading power is expected to vote on February 23 after a center-left coalition government led by Chancellor Olaf Scholz collapsed.
+Europe's leading power is expected to vote on Feb.
+23 after a center-left coalition government led by Chancellor Olaf Scholz collapsed.

-"Only the AfD can save Germany," Musk wrote in a post on his social media platform, X.
+"Only the AfD can save Germany," Musk wrote in a post on his social media platform X.